-The term carat originates from the Greek keration for "fruit of the carob".
-Carob seeds were used for precision weighing of gold and gemstones, since it was thought that carob seeds had a uniform weight.
+The term carat originates from the Greek curation for "fruit of the carob".
+Carob seeds were used for precision weighing of gold and gemstones since it was thought that carob seeds had a uniform weight.
 The modern carat, known as the metric carat, was adopted in 1907, defined as a weight of 200 mg.
 This is actually very close to the mass of larger carob seeds.
 One carat can be divided into 100 points, a measurement often used in the diamond trade.

 <p>Interestingly, the term karat also derives from the name of the carob seed.
 So how did they get from the weight of the carob seed to the purity of gold?
-And why is pure gold defined as "24 karat"?
+And why is pure gold defined as "24 karats"?
 A precise answer is not easy to find, but the connection appears to derive from the Roman Emperor Constantine, who introduced a gold coin that weighed exactly 24 carob seeds.

 Under the karat system of gold purity, pure gold is 24 karat or 24k, 18k is 75% pure and 12k gold is 50% pure.
 This system is gradually giving way to the Millesimal fineness system which expresses purity in terms of parts per thousands of the pure metal by mass.
 For example, an alloy containing 75% gold is denoted as "750".
 Thus 18k gold would be marked as "750" and 22k as "916" under this system, or 91.6% gold.
 It is certainly a simpler and less confusing method.

 In Thailand, as in most Asian countries, gold is very important as a medium of exchange and a store of wealth.
 The Thais still use a traditional measurement of weight for gold, the "baht."
-This term can be a bit confusing for foreigners, since the Thai currency is also called the baht.
+This term can be a bit confusing for foreigners since the Thai currency is also called the baht.
 One baht of gold is equal to 15.2 grams, slightly less than one half a troy ounce (16.2 grams).

-Different varieties of gemstones differ considerably in their density or specific gravity, and different cuts also affect how large a gemstone appears when viewed face up.
+Different varieties of gemstones differ considerably in their density or specific gravity, and different cuts also affect how large a gemstone appears when viewed face-up.
 Always check the dimensions in millimeters when you're buying a gemstone and don't rely on the carat weight alone.